-Impact to building and property owners relative to cost of compliance with code

-No impact; clarification only.
+Impact to building and property owners relative to cost of compliance with code No impact; clarification only.

-No impact; clarification only.
+Impact to industry relative to the cost of compliance with code No impact; clarification only.

-Has a reasonable and substantial connection with the health, safety, and welfare of the general public Yes: clarifies code
+Has a reasonable and substantial connection with the health, safety, and welfare of the general public Yes; clarifies code.